esciencecenter-digital-skills/workshop-metadata/dc-geospatial-python/syllabus.md

-<div style="background: red; color: black;">FIXME</div>

-Please delete the contents of this file and fill it with your own

-## Expected contents

-5-10 bullets with material covered in the workshop

-## Example
+- Basics of raster and vector data

-- Introduction to packages
+- Introduction to Coordinate Reference System (CRS)
-- Setup of a package
-- Installing packages
-- Testing packages
-- Documenting packages
-- Writing vignettes
+- Access satellite imagery using Python
-- Publishing and sharing packages
+- Read and visualize and process raster/vector data
+- Data analysis with the combination of raster and vector data
+- Parallel computation for geospatial data